This site is not in any way associated with Vangelis or his management. This

 Sweder Jansen, Chris K. (Tellur), László-Miklós Jurecz, Stuart Black, Imre Olajos,

-James Brommage, Kevin Chartron, Rob Gretsinger and TJ Pridonoff
+James Brommage, Kevin Chartron, Rob Gretsinger, TJ Pridonoff, Paul Schmits, Anduan,

 and helping efforts.
-Some on request, some out of own initiative.
+Some on our request, some out of their own initiatives.
 Thanks!